 Enable users to contact duty holders

 The home page is usually the place where people expect to find the contact info any time they need it.
 The most popular placement for it is a footer, the bottom part of the page.
-However, if any kind of contact data is core for conversion, it’s logical to put in the pre-scroll area or even a header.
-For example, if the website presents the delivery service or online shop, users may want to call more frequently and this ability will have a direct impact on conversion rate.
+However, if any kind of contact data is core for conversion, it’s logical to put it in the pre-scroll area or even a header.
+For example, if the website presents the delivery service or online shop, users may want to call more frequently and this ability will have a direct impact on the conversion rate.
 Meanwhile, for entertainment or news resource, it may be not that crucial so it’s placed in zones of less active interaction.
 However, in any case, the contact data should be available from home.
-Among other reasons, it is one of the factors influencing the level of trust to the website.
+Among other reasons, it is one of the factors influencing the level of trust in the website.

 Contacts can be presented in various formats.
-They can reveal the data such as phone number and location, emails, links to messengers, contact forms and an instant chat window.
+They can reveal the data such as phone number and location, emails, links to messengers, contact forms, and an instant chat window.
 Making the phone numbers clickable is supportive as many users now browse from their smartphones and may want to call right from there.
 The address can be also clickable opening the screenshot or map showing how to find the location.
-The solutions have to be based on thoughtful user research setting target audience’s expectations, level of tech literacy and the most convenient ways of contact for them.
+The solutions have to be based on thoughtful user research setting the target audience’s expectations, level of tech literacy, and the most convenient ways of contact for them.
 For instance, if your target audience is teenagers, just giving the phone number may be not effective as they really stick to messengers and social networks.
 At the same time, if your users are elderly people, social networks may not work in comparison to a phone number.

 Make the call-to-action element instantly visible